vetsoftware/loopback-next/docs/site/Decorators.md

   }
   ```

-  For the simplest use case, you can leave the input of `@requestBody` empty, we automatically
+  For the simplest use case, you can leave the input of `@requestBody` empty,
-  detect the type of `user`, generate the corresponding schema for it.
+  since we automatically detect the type of `user`, and generate the corresponding schema for it.
-  And the default content type is set to be `application/json`.
+  The default content type is set to be `application/json`.

   You can also customize the generated `requestBody` specification in 3 ways: